LennaHammer/English/EVP/out/words_adjective.md

 /ˌfʌn.dəˈment̬.əl/
 [C2]relating to the most important or main part of something
 - a fundamental change/difference
-- Training is fundamental to success.
+- Training is fundamental `to` success.

 ## 2304. fussy ## adjective
 /ˈfʌs.i/ NOT LIKING
 [C2]only liking particular things and very difficult to please
-- She's a very fussy eater.
+- She's a very fussy `eater`.

 ## 2305. fussy ## adjective
 /ˈfʌs.i/ CAREFUL